 You can either depend on ‘must-watch films’ lists that circulate in online media days before the festival or do your own research.
 Here’s how I do it.

-I first go through the entire list of films (for the 2019 edition, check it out on the catalogue here).
-If there are films that I have heard before (a critic raving about it or an Oscar hopeful) I immediately add it to a list that I maintain on IMDb (the 2019 one is here).
-Then I look for Indian films specifically because some of these titles usually don’t have theatrical releases.
+I first go through the entire list of films (for the 2023 edition, check it out on the festival schedule).
+If there are films that I have heard before (a critic raving about it or an Oscar hopeful) I immediately add it to a list that I maintain on IMDb (my 2023 watchlist is here.).
+Then I look for Indian films specifically because some of these titles usually don’t get theatrical releases, ever.
 Such festivals then are the only way to watch them.

 I also check out what titles are available on VOD or for streaming online and then skip them (something I did in 2018).
 The idea is to watch as many rare films that won’t be easily available in future.

-Once you have the rough list ready the next step is to take a look at the schedule and plan when and where you will be watching the movies.
-All movies are screened at PVR theatres and other single-screen theatres across Mumbai and most venues have multiple auditoriums.
-Therefore, it makes sense to choose one or two venues that are closer to each other than shuttle between all of them.
+Once you have the rough list ready, the next step is to take a look at the schedule and plan when and where you will be watching the movies.
+All movies are screened at PVR theatres, INOX theatres, NMACC auditoriums, and Regal Cinema across Mumbai.
+Most venues have multiple auditoriums.
+Therefore, it makes sense to choose one or two venues as your go-to that are closer to each instead of choosing to shuttle between all of them.
+Mumbai traffic can get crazy and you may miss your screenings if you, say, decide to shuttle between PVR Goregaon and Regal.

 Notes About Screening Venues

-In 2019, the MAMI Mumbai Film Festival has eight screening venues.
-Instead of a list I created this handy Google Maps snippet.
-You can save it on your Maps if you’d like.
+In 2023, the MAMI Mumbai Film Festival has nine screening venues.
+Along with a list, I have created a handy Google Maps snippet (see below).
+You can save it on your Google Maps app if you’d like.

-But there’s a catch in selecting those three venues.
-Everyone thinks alike and when that happens your chances of getting a seat at these venues drop drastically, also because the seating capacity is not that impressive.
-This is one of the things you will find out when you sit down to book tickets at eight in the morning: shows at these three venues get sold out faster.
+But there’s a catch here.
+Everyone thinks alike and when that happens your chances of getting a seat at these venues drop drastically, also because the seating capacity is not that impressive in some halls.
+This is one of the things you will find out when you sit down to book tickets at 8 in the morning: shows at PVR ICON halls get sold out faster.

-And that’s why I suggest choosing other less popular venues like Regal Cinemas in Colaba, SPI Cinemas (Le Reve) in Bandra, or PVR Kurla.
-I would recommend choosing Regal because it has the highest seating capacity (about 1,166) compared to the few hundreds in PVR halls (207 to 312).
-(In 2019, Martin Scorcese’s The Irishaman will screen twice at Regal.
+And that’s why choosing less popular venues like Regal Cinemas or PVR R-City Mall may make sense.
+I would recommend choosing Regal because it has the highest seating capacity (about 1,166) compared to the few hundreds in PVR halls.
+(In 2019, Martin Scorcese’s The Irishman screened twice at Regal due to public demand.
+I watched the The Lighthouse (2019) there.
 MAMI chose that venue for the same reason above.)
 In 2018, I was able to book the closing film (Steve McQueen’s Widows) because I chose Regal as the venue.
+This year, The Grand Theatre seems to get the cynosure, also because it’s brand-new and located in a tony neighbourhood.

-How to Create the Viewing List – Steps
+How to Create a Viewing List – Steps

-- Refine the list; for every must-watch film, have an alternative
+- Refine your list as much as you can; for every must-watch film, have an alternative

-- Compare daily schedule (download the digital copy from the MAMI website) with your films and create a rough plan
+- Compare daily schedule with your films and create a rough plan

 - Scan the schedule for a day and then earmark the screenings that you want to catch